siliconchronicles/clock-module/docs/cupl.md

 can make:

 * You can remove the hlt signal and references to it if you don't need a halt
-* You can define the PIN 9 as !hlt to make the halt signal active low instead of active high.
+* You can define the PIN 9 as !hlt to make the halt signal active-low instead of active high.
 * You can define PIN 18 as a negation of the clock output line, which allows you to have a negative phase clock.